arminasbrazenas/folkrace/README.md

 The robot was 3D printed at our JBG Robotics club with Creality's Ender 5 Pro.

 For navigation in the track it uses 3 Sharp Distance Sensors from Pololu, which detect in 10 cm - 80 cm range.
-Though, these sensors have some noise, which makes them less reliable when in use.
 All of the calculations are done by the microcontroller - Arduino Nano.
 The robot uses skid steering mechanism, in which the car wheels are fixed in the same position.
 So in order to turn, the robot changes the motors' speed.